-But seriously thyroid is like a termite, not seen from outside but wastes the body from inside.
+Thyroid is like a termite, not seen from outside but wastes the body from inside.
 My whole family has hypothyroidism, so really there was no escaping it.
 I suddenly got it when I was 26.
 My weight was increasing, my feet were swollen and there were cramps in my legs.
 I really didn’t think much about it unless I visited the family physician once along with my mother.
-He on seeing me immediately suggested, “Get your thyroid profile done today.”
+He took one look at me and suggested, “Get your thyroid profile done today.”
 And as he had suspected, I had hypothyroid.
-And so started the little round hormone pill every morning on an empty stomach, without fail.
+And so started the little round pill every morning on an empty stomach, without fail.

 He didn’t feel the need for it.
 It was still early; only 5 weeks.
 He asked me to get it done once I got the baby’s heart beat.
 But little he or I was to know that I would never hear my baby’s heart beat.
 My baby had stopped growing in my womb and needed to be aborted.
 I had a gnawing suspicion that something was not right.
 Though it was not necessary, I got my thyroid test done and the results were mind blowing.
 The thyroid level had shot up to 5 times the normal score.
 I was stumped.
 No wonder my baby didn’t survive.

 Though my doctor advised, “Don’t go into finding the reasons.
 There might be numerous things which might have caused it.”

 But I didn’t believe.
 A woman is a mother the moment she discovers she is carrying a child.
 It was difficult for me to let go so easily.
 Somehow I knew my thyroid was the culprit.
 If only the doctor had listened to me then, if only I had been stubborn enough to get my tests done earlier.
 If only…but life had to move on and couldn’t stop forever on ‘if onlys’.